Bio of Poet, D.L. Lang

 On July 27th, 2016, my poem “Master of Peace” won Reserve Best of Show in Poetry and 1st Place in Published Poetry at the 2016 Solano County Fair.

-On May 24th, 2017, I was notified that my poem “Expectations of a Future” had won a Silver Award rosette at the Alameda County Fair.
-It will be on display at the fair in Pleasanton from June 16th to July 9th, and I will be reading it at Plaza Del Arte on June 24th at 11:30 AM as part of the Alameda County Fair’s Poetry Day.
+My poem “Expectations of a Future” had won a Silver Award rosette at the Alameda County Fair.
+I read the poem at the Plaza Del Arte on June 24th, 2017 as part of the Alameda County Fair’s Poetry Day.

 Books & Albums